salrashid123/gcpcompat-aws/README.md

 2. Define Role

-Allow the user to assume an AWS role.
+Allow the user to assume an AWS role (`gcpsts`)

-In this case, the new role is `arn:aws:sts::291738886548:assumed-role/gcpsts/mysession`
+In this case, we are assuming a role and a named session `arn:aws:sts::291738886548:assumed-role/gcpsts/mysession`

 ```bash